krislux/snip/README.md

 ### Environment variables

-No `.env` file is required, as the app comes with sensible defaults, the possible exception being HTTPS which defaults to false (HTTP only)
+No `.env` file is required, as the app comes with sensible defaults.
 However you can create one if you want to override any of the following default values

 ```